malva-ot/nomo/nomo-id-structures.md

 Two QRNs are the same if and only if:

-- The glyph sets of the two QRNs are the same or are compatible
 - All references contained in any of the six parts of either QRN can be fully expanded
 - For each of the six parts of a QRN, the part is undefined in both QRNs, OR the part is defined in both QRNs and the corresponding fully expanded values are the same according to the rules defined in this specification